MCMC setup and step

 bartz.mcmcstep.accept_moves_parallel_stage(key, bart, moves)[source]

-Pre-computes quantities used to accept moves, in parallel across trees.
+Pre-compute quantities used to accept moves, in parallel across trees.

 Parameters: